PoCInnovation/Workshops/software/19.Socket.io/README.md

 Now that we retrieved the data, we will send it from our server to our fronted.

-The objective of this step is to know when the user presses the button on the html page.
+The objective of this step is to know when the user presses the button on the html page.<br/>
 At this point you will log the content of the input into your terminal.

 It's time to get information from your input.